 To provide clarity for course eligibility, criteria and foci tools were developed for each component of the model.
-The foci tools are used to evaluate and provide evidence of a substantive match between a course and a component.
-The criteria and foci tool for each component can be found in Appendix A.
+The foci tools are used to demonstrate a substantive match between a course and a component.
+Appendix A includes the criteria and foci tool for each component.